mech/Learning-Notes/FrontEnd/JavaScript/React/GraphQL.md

 Server developer can focus on **describing the data available** rather than implementing and optimizing specific endpoints.

+The root query resolver will return a model for use on the next level of resolver and turtle all the way down.

+There is a `resolve()` for every field, but this does not mean that an individual database query is required to fetch each field.

 ## Subscription

 * [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws)